Monica Wills Chapel Organ Scholarship

 • The University Great Hall in the Wills Memorial Building has a large three manual (four divisions) and pedal organ; it was built by Nicholsons in the 1960s but has since been modified and maintained by Harrisons of Durham.

-The Organ Scholar will have free and regular access to the instrument in the Chapel, but subject to the availability of rooms, every effort will be made to provide further practice facilities on the University organs listed above.
+The Organ Scholar will have free and regular access to the instrument in the Chapel, and subject to the availability of rooms, every effort will be made to provide further practice facilities on the University organs listed above.
 Scholars who are Music students will of course have appropriate practice time for degree recitals at the University.

 Edit this page